Piyush12800/PDF_QA_LLM/client/README.md

 # PDF Q/A Client Application

 ## Overview
-Planet is a web-based client application that allows users to upload PDF documents and interact with an AI-powered question-answering system.
+A web-based client application that allows users to upload PDF documents and interact with an AI-powered question-answering system.
 Users can ask questions related to the content of the uploaded documents and receive answers in real-time.

 ## Features
-* **PDF Upload**: Users can upload a single PDF document.
+* **PDF Upload**: Users can upload PDF documents
-* **Chat Interface**: Users can interact with an AI assistant to ask questions about the uploaded document.
+* **Chat Interface**: Interactive AI assistant for document-related questions
-* **Markdown Support**: AI responses are rendered with Markdown formatting for better readability.
+* **Markdown Support**: AI responses rendered with Markdown formatting
+* **Document Management**: View and manage uploaded documents

 ## Tech Stack
 * **Frontend**: React.js